 Skip to contents

-While most tidyllm use cases revolve around chat models, it also supports embedding models — another type of large language model.
-These models are designed to generate numerical vectors, which map input text to points in a high-dimensional space.
-Each point represents the semantic meaning of the text.:
+While most tidyllm use cases revolve around chat models, it also supports embedding models, another type of large language model.
+These models generate numerical vectors that map input text to points in a high-dimensional space, where each point represents the semantic meaning of the text:

-• Similar meanings are close together: For example, a text about a “cat” and another about a “kitten” would be mapped to nearby points.
+• Similar meanings are close together: A text about a “cat” and one about a “kitten” map to nearby points.

-• Different meanings are farther apart: Conversely, a text about a “cat” and one about a “car” would have points that are much farther apart.
+• Different meanings are farther apart: A text about a “cat” and one about a “car” map to points much farther apart.

 Semantic Search in Economics Paper Abstracts

-To demonstrate embeddings in action, we’ll implement a semantic search on a dataset of 22,960 economics paper abstracts published between 2010 and 2024.
-Instead of relying on keyword matching, we’ll use embeddings to find papers with similar topics based on their underlying meaning.
+To demonstrate embeddings in action, we implement a semantic search on a dataset of 22,960 economics paper abstracts published between 2010 and 2024.
+Instead of relying on keyword matching, we use embeddings to find papers with similar topics based on their underlying meaning.

 library(tidyverse)